mac-cain13/notificato/Readme.md

 $gettingStarted->sendOnePushNotification();
 ```

+More examples can be found in the [Notificare examples repository](https://github.com/wrep/notificare-examples).

 ## License

 Notificare is released under the [MIT License](License) so you can use it in commercial and non-commercial projects.